yasir2000/openwrt-oldwiki-md/BackupAndRestore.rst

 ==== using Netcat (recommended) ====
 [http://en.wikipedia.org/wiki/Netcat Netcat] (nc) is a simple yet powerful way to transfer bits and bytes across a network.
-The following steps show how to use it to backup a full OpenWrt disk image as well as the nvram data.
+The following steps show how to use it to backup a full OpenWrt disk image as well as the NVRAM data.

  1. Start listening for data with netcat on the target machine.
  {{{